serverless/serverless/docs/providers/aws/guide/serverless.yml.md

     apiKeySourceType: HEADER # Source of API key for usage plan.
 HEADER or AUTHORIZER.
     minimumCompressionSize: 1024 # Compress response when larger than specified size in bytes (must be between 0 and 10485760)
     description: Some Description # Optional description for the API Gateway stage deployment
-    logs: true # Optional configuration which specifies if API Gateway logs are used
     binaryMediaTypes: # Optional binary media types the API might return
       - '*/*'
   usagePlan: # Optional usage plan configuration